matheuspor/mma-fights-scraper-api/README.md

 ## Run Locally

-This project runs by default on "http://localhost:3001" and connects to a MongoDB Docker container in "mongodb://mongodb:27017"<br>
+This project runs by default on "http://localhost:3001"<br>
-Fill the empty .env variables if using custom port and/or custom mongodb connection.
+Fill the empty .env if using custom port.

 Build containers and start server
 ```bash